-Colonial Saw and its industry partners are helping campers at Camp Good Days and Happy Times in Rochester, N.Y. have the good old-fashioned summer fun they deserve.
+Colonial Saw and its industry partners are helping campers at Camp Good Days and Special Times in Rochester, N.Y. have the good old-fashioned summer fun they deserve.

 The camp offers free programs for children, adults and families affected by cancer or sickle cell anemia.
 Since not everyone is up for swimming, canoeing and dodgeball, woodshop is offered.